polterguy/polterguy.github.io/tutorials/database/index.md

 for another database type, is probably easy for a seasoned C# developer.
 As we saw in the previous tutorial, we could easily execute any arbitrary select SQL, and return the results of the DataReader back to the client, transforming it to JSON in the process.
-In case you don't remember how we did this, the code can be found below.
+In case you don't remember how we did this, some code that does this can be found below.

 ```
 mysql.connect:sakila